Surrogate modelling the Baryonic Universe I: The colour of star formation: Datasets and models

 \subsection{SFH library}

 One of our most important aims is to study the influence of SFH variations on broad-band galaxy colours.
 In principle, the star formation history of a galaxy can be inferred from observations; however, even from high-resolution spectra most algorithms can only recover smooth histories following simple functional forms, or alternatively deliver results at a reduced number of control points (see \S\ref{sec:discussion}).
 Consequently, SFHs estimated from observations either present a reduced temporal resolution or may be biased.
 To avoid these issues, we resort to physically motivated SFHs from simulations.
-The main drawback of this approach is that our predictions may become model dependent; motivated by this, we will study SFHs from the empirical model \umachine \citep{Behroozi2019} and the cosmological hydrodynamical simulation \illustris \citep{Marinacci2018, Naiman2018, Nelson2018b, Pillepich2018a, Springel2018}, which follow completely distinct approaches to simulate galaxies.
+The main drawback of this approach is that our predictions become model dependent; to mitigate the dependence of prescriptions of a certain galaxy formation model on the results, we will study SFHs from both the empirical model \umachine \citep{Behroozi2019} and the cosmological hydrodynamical simulation \illustris \citep{Marinacci2018, Naiman2018, Nelson2018b, Pillepich2018a, Springel2018}.
+Note that these two models follow completely distinct approaches to simulate galaxies.
 We detail the main properties of \umachine and \illustris below.